baldurk/renderdoc/docs/window/event_browser.rst

 	Current Event: The Event browser showing several sections and the current event.

-The EID column indicates the event ID of the action listed.
-Event IDs are assigned starting from 1 and increase every time an API call is made - for this reason action EIDs are not necessarily contiguous.
+The EID (Event ID) column indicates the ID of the event.
+Event IDs are assigned starting from 1 and increase every time an API call is made.
+For this reason action EIDs are usually not contiguous because there are state setting events in between which also have EIDs.

-Simply clicking on a different event will select it as current, and selecting a parent node with some child events will act as if the final child is selected - in other words selecting a node with several children will show the results of all children having happened.
+Simply clicking on a different event will select it as current, and selecting an entry with some child events will act as if the final child is selected - in other words selecting a node with several children will show the results of all children having happened.

 You can also use keyboard shortcuts to browse through the frame.
 Pressing up or down arrow key will move up and down through the visible elements, skipping over any sections which are collapsed.
 These keys will move into and out of a sub-section into the next sibling afterwards - essentially going straight up and down as if there is not a tree and it is a straight list.